dusql4/dusql4/README.md

 <!--
 **dusql4/dusql4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+My name is Kimyeonbi
+My major is Financial mathematics and software

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...